leonardodalinky/pywmapi/README.md

 Some of these function may have various optional params, such as `platform`, `lang`, `include`, etc.

-More APIs could be found in corresponding packages.
+More APIs and docs could be found in corresponding packages and docstrings.

 ## Reference